intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 Performing a manual code audit
 ------------------------------

-When a manual code audit activity is performed, the list of smatch findings is first filtered using the process\_smatch\_output.py python script to discard the results for the areas that are disabled within the TD guest kernel.
+When a manual code audit activity is performed, the list of Smatch findings is first filtered using the process\_smatch\_output.py python script to discard the results for the areas that are disabled within the TD guest kernel.
 For example, most of the drivers/\* and sound/\* results are filtered out except for the drivers that are enabled in the TD guest kernel.

-Next, the reduced list of smatch pattern findings can be analyzed manually by looking at each reported code location and verifying that the consumed host input is used in a secure way.
+Next, the reduced list of Smatch pattern findings can be analyzed manually by looking at each reported code location and verifying that the consumed host input is used in a secure way.